webclinic017/edgedb/docs/reference/edgeql/sets.rst

 Coalescing
 ----------

-.. index:: empty set, ??, default values, optional
+.. index:: empty set, default values, optional
+.. api-index:: ??

 Occasionally in queries, you need to handle the case where a set is empty.
 This can be achieved with a coalescing operator :eql:op:`?? <coalesce>`.
 This is